MewsSystems/gitbook-connector-api/websockets.md

 | `ClientToken` | string | required | Token identifying the client application. |
 | `AccessToken` | string | required | Access token of the client application. |

+Note: There can't be a space around `=` in the Cookie value as this would prevent the successfull websocket connection.

 For further details about access tokens, consult the [Authentication](guidelines/requests.md#authentication) section.

 ## Message